 For years, doctors have advised delaying surgery until the bones are finished growing, usually around age 14 for girls and 16 for boys.
 In the meantime, children were prescribed physical therapy and encouraged to remain active while using a knee brace, with the exception of cutting, pivoting and contact sports.

 But postponing surgery hasn’t worked very well, in part because it’s difficult to keep children from further damaging the knee while they wait, In some cases for years.
 Athletic youngsters often must stop playing sports they love, a loss that can lead to depression and affect a child’s identity and friendships.

-The ACL, which connects the thigh bones and shinbones inside the knee joint, is a crucial stabilizer during sports like basketball, football, soccer and lacrosse.
+The anterior cruciate ligament, or ACL, which connects the thigh bones and shinbones inside the knee joint, is a crucial stabilizer during sports like basketball, football, soccer and lacrosse.
 Its job is to protect the knee from shifting, rotating and hyperextending as an athlete runs, jumps or lands.
 An easy way to tear the ligament involves simultaneously decelerating and twisting.